Further Revised- 9/15/15

 Please Reference: Aquarium Lighting; Measuring PAR

-This video review did show the Radion can maintain corals, but it is using the “shotgun approach” versus a direct approach of better LED emitters and use of PWM technology, which in the end require about twice the wattage input for the same PUR results of an AquaRay Ultima.
+This video review did show the Radion can and DOES maintain corals, but it is using the “shotgun approach” in my opinion versus a direct approach of specific LED emitters and use of PWM technology, which in the end require about twice the wattage input for the same PUR results of an AquaRay Ultima.

-By “shotgun approach” I mean the common way in the past of lighting aquariums with multiple lamps of poor quality T8 bulbs to obtain the necessary light energy for photosynthetic life
+By “shotgun approach” I mean the common way in the past of lighting aquariums with multiple lamps using T8 or T12 bulbs to obtain the necessary light energy for photosynthetic life rather than specific light nanometers [this is not to say the EcoTech are even close to a T8 or T12 lamp, as they are vastly superior, this is only used as an analogy].

 The EcoTech Radion, emits a significant percentage of its light in the blue as well as some green, yellow, & red spectrums